Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class9/README.md

 The [GATK best practices guide](https://www.broadinstitute.org/gatk/guide/best-practices.php) will provide more details about various steps that you can incorporate in your analysis.

 There are many published articles that compare different variant callers but this is a very interesting [blog post](https://bcbio.wordpress.com/2013/10/21/updated-comparison-of-variant-detection-methods-ensemble-freebayes-and-minimal-bam-preparation-pipelines/) that compares the performance and accuracy of different variant callers.

-Here we will use samtools mpileup to perform this operation on our BAM file and generate a VCF (variant call format) file.

-This step will Call variants using [samtools](http://www.htslib.org/doc/samtools.html "samtools manual") mpileup and [bcftools](https://samtools.github.io/bcftools/bcftools.html "bcftools")**

 ***Variant Filteration***